 I most recently moved from a pocket of Bed Stuy that is home to Caribbean immigrants; African and Middle Eastern immigrants; African-American families who have been there for generations; and yuppies and hipsters from everywhere.
 The local bodega stocked yucca and plantains, halvah candy, and a wide variety of Bob’s Red Mill grains, nut milks and alt sugars.
 Because the owners are Muslim, they do not sell pork products or beer.

 While I never did all of my grocery shopping at the bodega, I loved that, in a pinch, I could make a full meal from ingredients sold there.
-And I’m not talking a Roy Choi-style gas station taco but a dish that’s actually healthy.
+And I’m not talking a Roy Choi-style gas station taco but a dish that’s actually buy modafinil online with no prescription healthy.

 In honor of bodegas, I created this bibimbap (a Korean-style rice bowl) using only ingredients I could buy across the street.
 I wrote the recipe to be flexible (so flexible, in fact, that I used quinoa instead of rice as a base).
 You can use whatever grain you fancy, whatever vegetables look fresh, and whatever proteins are available to you.